haskelladdict/sconcho/sconcho/doc/manual.rst

 **Please Note:**:

-1. You need to restart sconcho to make newly added symbols appear in the list of available symbols.
-2. If you choose a symbol name and category identical to one provided by default with sconcho, your custom symbol will take precedence.
-3. Sconcho does not provide a facility for creating the SVG images needed for a new symbol.
+Sconcho does not provide a facility for creating the SVG images needed for a new symbol.
 You can use the excellent program Inkscape <http://inkscape.org/> for this purpose.
 Inkscape was also used to create the symbols that come with sconcho.

 By default, your new symbols are stored within your home directory (*C:/Documents and Settings/Username* on Windows).
-You can change the location in the *Symbol Location* tab of the *Preferences* Dialog.
+You can change the location in the *Custom Symbols & Logging* tab of the *Preferences* Dialog.

-By pressing the *Update Selected Symbol* button you can update the information for the currently highlighted symbol in the list of *Available Symbols*.
-Updates take effect immediately.

-Finally, pressing *Delete Selected Symbol* will delete the currently highlighted symbol.
+The currently selected custom symbol can be updated or deleted.
+Deletion is only possible if the symbol does not appear in the currently worked on chart.
+Similarly, updating is only possible if the name, svg name, and width remain the same.
+Otherwise, close your current session, open a blank document and delete/update then which is always possible.

 **Please Note:**:

-If you delete a symbol any previously saved sconcho projects which include this symbol will cease to load properly.
-Thus, please think twice before removing a symbol.
+If you delete (or update the name of) a symbol any previously saved sconcho projects which include this symbol will cease to load properly.
+Thus, please think twice before removing or updating a symbol.